exercism/dart/exercises/concept/strings-basic/.docs/cli.md

 ## Submitting the solution

-Once none of the tests are skipped and they are all passing, you can submit your solution using `exercism submit strings.dart`.
+Once your solution passes all the tests, and you do not skip any test, you can submit your solution using `exercism submit strings.dart`.

 ## Writing custom tests